Pelagicore/facelift/README.md

 ## License and Copyright

-This code is copyright (c) 2017 Pelagicore AB
-Licensed under the LGPL 2.1, please see LICENSE file for more.
+This code is copyright (c) 2018 Luxoft Sweden AB Licensed under the MIT, please see LICENSE file for more information.